mtrmarko/visualizedb/BACKEND_IMPLEMENTATION.md

 **2. Open browser to `http://localhost:5173`**

-**3. You'll see the signup page** - Create an account to start using ChartDB with backend persistence.
+**3. You'll see the signup page** - Create an account to start using VisualizeDB with backend persistence.

 ### Option 2: Use IndexedDB Only (Offline Mode)